ADAHafizh/adahafizh.github.io/_posts/2025-02-02-assignment3.md

 ## Prologue
 Recently, in March and April, we have seen the rise of Ghibli-style AI generated images circulate within the internet.
 Controversies rose amidst the trend, highlighting that these images violate Studio Ghibli's intellectual property (their animes).
 On one side, using AI to generate 'Ghibli' stylized images pay no respect to the animators, producers, and everyone involved that has poured their tears and sweat to create beautiful animations.
 On the other, these images were generated 'for fun' and would not reflect any ill intentions behind it.

+> Computer vision decodes to interpret and convey encoded messages in digital images.
+At the same time, computational methods are created by people and are therefore not outside of cultural, social, and historical ways of seeing and practices of looking.
+> *Arnold & Tilton, Distant Viewing: Theory p.
+26*

 As we have been studying for a whole semester with AI tools, I wish to gain an insight to this event.
-[CITE READING HERE], in other words, by using AI, we also learn how the machine itself works (how it was trained, what it was trained with, and who trained it).
+Distant Viewing Theory argues that observing computational vision interpretation is a double-way to the humans themselves, in other words, by using AI, we also learn how the machine itself works (how it was trained, what it was trained with, and who trained it).

-This post is my study on using several AI tools to analyze hundreds of frames from several Studio Ghibli films.
-If these AI tools are able to 'recognize' these images, we can suspect that they were trained on similar images.
-Thus, if that is the case, it means the parties behind them used same, or at the very least, similar images, which could mean a violation of intellectual property and rights.
-Hence, the outcome of this experiment raises the question of morality on using these AI tools.
 ## Methodology
 ### Snapshotting Ghibli 📸
 The first question that I ask when doing this project is simple: